jdepetr1/final-project-python-pirates/README.md

 ## Project Description *(Software Lead)*

   Variation on the classic card game, Black-Jack.
-In the game we made, you play against the dealer in attempts to get cards that totla as close to 31 as you can get without going over.
+In the game we made, you play against the dealer in attempts to get cards that total as close to 31 as you can get without going over.
 All the same rules as original Black-Jack except there is no 'splitting' option.
-There is also the added option of, after doubling down, you can quad-up and oct-up to 8x your original bet.
-The dealer automatically stops adding cards whenever there cards total at least 27.
+There is also the added option of, after doubling down, you can quad-up and oct-up to 4x or 8x your original bet.
+The dealer automatically stops adding cards whenever their cards total at least 27.

 ***